jagoncalves14/allocate-reviewers/README.md

 - **Enough members**: Selects N members from the team (load-balanced to those with fewest team assignments)

 **Example** (Team needs 2 reviewers):
-- Team with 0 members → 2 random experienced devs (e.g., Joao, Pavel)
+- Team with 0 members → 2 random experienced developers from the list of all developers
-- Team with 1 member (Robert) → Robert + 1 experienced dev not from team (e.g., Joao)
+- Team with 1 member → that one developer of that team + 1 experienced developer not from that team
-- Team with 2 members (Robert, Pavel) → both members
+- Team with 2 members → the 2 members of that team
-- Team with 3+ members (Robert, Pavel, Ximo) → 2 random members (e.g., Pavel, Ximo)
+- Team with 3+ members → 2 random members of that team

 **Example** (Team needs 3 reviewers):
-- Team with 5 members (Robert, Pavel, Ximo, Joao, Chris) → 3 random members (e.g., Pavel, Ximo, Chris)
+- Team with 5 members → 3 random members of that team

 ### Setup Instructions